d3vaashish/Vim-Reloaded/README.md

 Note: U might not be  able to see this file normally, since it's a hidden file meant for customizing VIM Editor.

-Alos, make sure vim is installed in your system
+Also, make sure vim is installed in your system
 # NOTE:  vi  and Vim are different.
          vi is miniature version of vim editor, but won't support features like syntax highlighting.